 Using ESN SMART NITROGEN®, a controlled-release fertilizer, gives growers flexibility and security, knowing their N will be available for the crop and protected against losses.
 ESN’s polymer coating protects N and releases it over the critical period of peak crop growth and N demand.

 For growers committed to making economically and environmentally responsible decisions while still ensuring their crops are receiving the right nutrients at the right time, using a controlled-release N fertilizer is an excellent choice.
-For more information on ESN, visit localhost/2020/smartnitrogen.com_multi.
+For more information on ESN, visit smartnitrogen.com.